barbajs/barba/source/faq/index.md

 ### Can I use Barba inside a React/Vue/Next app?

 When using a front-end framework like **React, Vue or Next**, you should take a look at the framework documentation and use everything the framework is bringing you, like page transitions, routes, etc. instead of trying to implement another library over a complex framework layout.

+### How can I contribute to Barba?

+If you want to report a bug or request a new feature/improvement, please **read the project [contributors guidelines](https://github.com/barbajs/barba/blob/main/.github/CONTRIBUTING.md) before**.
+Thanks for taking time to contribute to Barba 🎉👍.